 - Trusting the thumbnail.
 Always inspect hands at 100% zoom.

-- Forgetting that ADetailer denoise too high will reshape the wrist and forearm too.
+- Setting ADetailer denoise too high — it reshapes the wrist and forearm, not just the fingers.

 - Adding “perfect hands” to the positive prompt expecting magic.
 It does almost nothing alone.